{{ valid ? 'Valid' : 'Invalid' }} {{ addressType }}

 Interface ID

-Lower 64 bits identifying a device on the network.
+Lower 64 bits uniquely identifying a host on the segment.

 Embed this tool into your website using the following code: